About Us

 This text is a classic guide to "calculus", "real analysis", and rigorous "proofs".
 It explains limits, continuity, differentiation, and integration clearly, emphasizing logical reasoning and deep understanding.
 This foundational text helps students build strong analytical skills and a solid base in pure mathematics.

-An Introduction to Mathematical Analysis, Frank Loxley
+An Introduction to Mathematical Analysis, Frank Oxley

 This text provides a clear foundation in "real analysis", focusing on "functions", "limits", and "continuity".
 It guides students through rigorous reasoning and logical problem-solving, helping them understand the core principles of calculus and build a strong mathematical foundation for advanced studies in analysis.